Chapter 34.1 Introduction

 The linear differential equation Fig. 34-2 and a/m G(s) transfer function are equivalent.
 I propose you to associate differential equation coefficients Fig. 34-2 with transfer function parameters.
 Have you any problems?
 Go to Fig. 19-8 chapter 19.

 We used mainly the linear objects in this course.
 And only the transfer function Go(s) makes a sense for these objects.
 The linear differential equation theory is deeply and good established now.
 It enables problems solving as stability, PID controllers adjusting etc. But there is one condition only.
 The object must be linear and we forgot it often.
-The one nonlinear element can break down–> all the object is nonlinear.
+The one nonlinear element can break down–> all the system is nonlinear.

 Chapter 34.2 Nonlinear elements